By Gopalakrishnan Ramamoorthy, TCS Global Head, Agile Infrastructure CoE-Cloud Unit, TCS, and Sachin Chheda, VP – Strategic Partnerships, Nutanix

 To modernize its infrastructure, the organization implemented Nutanix Enterprise Cloud along with Nutanix Database Service (NDB) to support mission-critical databases and enable a scalable Database-as-a-Service (DBaaS) model.

 The deployment now runs on 9,800+ database cores for PostgreSQL and SQL workloads and leveraging over 10 PB of Nutanix Unified Storage for volumes and file services.
-Managed services support, with hundreds of FTEs, helps operate and optimize the platform.
+Managed services support, helps operate and optimize the platform.

 By consolidating workloads onto Nutanix, the organization reported reductions in infrastructure footprint, licensing, and operational costs.
 The unified platform simplified operations, and enabled DB-as-Code capabilities, allowing developers to provision databases faster and accelerate release cycles.